psanse/BitGraph/src/graph/readme.md

 Declaring graphs
 -------------------------------
-The following example creates a directed graph with 100 vertices and 3 edges, and then makes the edges bidirected to form a 3-clique:
+The following example creates a directed graph with 100 vertices and 3 directed edges, and then makes the edges bidirected:
 ``` plaintext
 //...